SegFault2017/EvoluationaryTetris/README.markdown

 This AI uses evolutionary technique to improve over time.
 Through selection, crossover, and mutation, the AI will learn to paly [Tetris](https://en.wikipedia.org/wiki/Tetris) in as few moves as possible.

 ## Formal Document
-Here's a document to explain details of the algorithm and the derivation of my herustic functions. https://catnip-chiller-6ba.notion.site/CS208-Final-Project-00b752eb61fa45e4ab4e5bd92751cd1b
+Here's a document to explain the details of the algorithm and the derivation of my herustic functions. https://catnip-chiller-6ba.notion.site/CS208-Final-Project-00b752eb61fa45e4ab4e5bd92751cd1b

 ## Acknowledgement